 - The 14 day cooling off period has elapsed for all investors' whose investment is being transferred.

-- The issuing company has satisfied certain conditions required for the project to go ahead (where relevant these are included in the Schedules to the Debenture Deed).
+- The issuing company or Local Authority has satisfied certain conditions required for the project to go ahead (where relevant these are included in the Schedules to the Debenture Deed).

 In the event that an investment doesn't reach the minimum target before the final close date, or the issuer is unable to satisfy the conditions necessary for the transfer of funds, Abundance will return the money in full to all investors' Abundance accounts.
 This money can then be invested into a different investment, or withdrawn back to your bank account.